deveel/deveel.webhooks/docs/notifications/webhook_notifier.md

 In order to resolve the subscriptions to a given event, the `IWebhookSubscriptionResolver` service is used: this service is responsible for the retrieval of the subscriptions that match the event type, in scope of a tenant.

-The framework provides a default implementation of this service, that is backed by the MongoDb database, included in the `Deveel.Webhooks.Mongo` package, but other implementations will be provided in the future.
+Some of the libraries implementing a persistent layer for the subscriptions, provide an implementation of the `IWebhookSubscriptionResolver` service, that can be used to resolve the subscriptions from the persistent layer.

+Future implementations of the contract might provide a way to resolve the subscriptions from a cache, or from a remote service.

 ## Logging Results